 - The creation of a professional development seminar series that is high in quality, affordable for participating institutions and convenient for attendees

-- The program is structured using approximately 40% in-house expertise and 60% outside consultants, resulting in a cost of only $400 per participant ($50 per day for 8 days of sessions).
+- The program is structured using approximately 40% in-house expertise and 60% outside consultants, resulting in a significant savings to the institutions.

 - Program was so attractive that CONNECT consented to open the series to other institutions interested in participating.
 Outside institutions included Bunker Hill Community College, Roxbury Community College, and Massachusetts College of Art.

 - First cohort was so successful in terms of value for participants that selection for the program has become competitive.